hyprwm/hyprland-wiki/pages/Useful Utilities/Status-Bars.md

 After configuring HybridBar, you can launch it by typing `hybrid-bar` into your terminal to try it out.
-It is also possible to set it to launch at start, to do this you can add a line to your hyprland configuration that reads `exec-once=hybrid-bar`
+It is also possible to set it to launch at start, to do this you can add a line to your Hyprland configuration that reads `exec-once=hybrid-bar`

 #### Blur

-To activate blur, set `blurls=NAMESPACE` in your hyprland configuration, where `NAMESPACE` is the gtk-layer-shell namespace of your HybridBar.
+To activate blur, set `blurls=NAMESPACE` in your Hyprland configuration, where `NAMESPACE` is the gtk-layer-shell namespace of your HybridBar.
 The default namespace is `gtk-layer-shell` and can be changed in the HybridBar configuration at